 FACTUALITY's interactive delivery creates a comfortable environment for participants to engage in meaningful experiential learning.
 In under 90 minutes, participants will simulate, discuss, and unpack the structural limitations and advantages that coincide with various intersecting identities.

-FACTUALITY is played with eight characters that belong to the following racial groups: Asian, White, African American, Hispanic, and Native American.
+FACTUALITY is played with eight characters that belong to the following racial groups: Asian, White, African American, Hispanic, and Indigenous.
 There are male and female characters, LGBTQ characters, Muslim, and Jewish characters.
-Each character encounters a series of fact based advantages and limitations based on the intersection of their race, gender, sexual orientation, faith, class, age, and ability.
+Each character encounters a series of fact based advantages and limitations based on the intersection of their race, gender, sexual orientation, faith, class, ability, and age.

 Participants select a character that differs from how they identify and are then engaged in a facilitated conversation that includes but is not limited to: racial, gender, religious, and sexual orientation discrimination, gender and racial pay gaps, redlining and gentrification, median income averages by race and gender, (mental) health disparities, prison disparities, (dis)ability, education inequity, ageism, environmental justice, and intersectionality.